FlexChia/home/README.md

 Welcome to FlexChia, a Chia blockchain pool service.
 CHIA Network blockchain is one of the leading eco friendly crypto currencies which may resolve excessive PoW energy dependency.
-However, the initial version of PLOT file, which allows Farming, had pool running restriction despite its innovative concept of PoST.
+However, the initial version of PLOT file, which we use now for Farming, had pool running restriction despite its innovative concept of PoST.
 Even a sharp growth of Net-Space accelerated the need of pooling system.

 FlexChia Pool is now preparing the initial steps of Chia Pool realization according to the official Pool Protocol(Hereafter, OPP) release to satisfy those needs.